theassyrian/Sqraper/README.md

     Display Sqraper in color.
 For older Windows Server versions colors will not display so it is useful to set to false in order to clean up readability.

+  unlimitedRefPostDepth:
+    Type: Boolean
+    Default: false
+    Most aggregator sites only show referenced posts 1, maybe two levels deep.
+To only scrape 2 levels deep, leave set to false.
+If set to true, Sqraper will scrape an unlimited number of posts deep.
+The QAnon.pub data contains reference posts of unlimited depth.
+Obviously, unlimited depth results in larger file sizes.
+    If your site is not displaying more than 2 levels deep of referenced posts, there really is no need to go deeper.

 -----------------

 PREREQUISITES: